-- Lead is substantially reduced in toys and children's products. - The new lead limits were phased in over three years to allow manufacturers and retailers sufficient time to comply. - As of February 2009, products designed or intended primarily for children age 12 years and younger could contain no more than 600 parts per million (ppm) of lead; this standard was then lowered to 300ppm in August 2009; and the standard was again lowered in August of 2011 to 100pm after the CPSC found that 100 ppm was technologically feasible. - Any children's product on the market that does not comply with the new lead standards will be considered a banned hazardous substance. - Consumers now have access to a publicly-accessible database-www.saferproducts.gov-to report to and research hazards posed by unsafe products.
+- Lead is substantially reduced in toys and children's products. - The new lead limits were phased in over three years to allow manufacturers and retailers sufficient time to comply. - O As of February 2009, products designed or intended primarily for children age 12 years and younger could contain no more than 600 parts per million (ppm) of lead; this standard was then lowered to 300ppm in August 2009; and the standard was again lowered in August of 2011 to 100pm after the CPSC found that 100 ppm was technologically feasible. - o Any children's product on the market that does not comply with the new lead standards will be considered a banned hazardous substance. - Consumers now have access to a publicly-accessible database-www.saferproducts.gov-to report to and research hazards posed by unsafe products. - Toys and other children's products will be required to be tested for safety before they are sold. - Mandatory standards for infant and toddler durable products are required to be promulgated.